kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 func balance(completion: @escaping BalanceCompletion)
 ```

-- `completion` callback method called with `Kin`, `Error`
+- `completion` - callback method called with `Kin`, `Error`

-### Sending Kin to another account
+### Sending Kin to Another Account

 To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.

 Like most blockchains, by default every transaction on the Kin Blockchain is charged a fee to execute.
-This discourages blockchain spam and denial of service attacks.
-Fee for individual transactions are trivial.
+This discourages blockchain spam and denial-of-service attacks.
+Fees for individual transactions are trivial.

 A whitelist of pre-approved Kin apps have their fee waived.
 See [Send Whitelisted Transaction](#send-kin-with-a-whitelist-transaction-fee-waived) for an example.

-#### Send Kin with a transaction (not Whitelisted)
+#### Send Kin with a Transaction (Not Whitelisted)

 Transactions are executed on the Kin Blockchain in a two-step process:

-- **Build** the transaction which includes the calculation of the transaction hash.
+1. **Build** the transaction which includes the calculation of the transaction hash.
 The transaction hash is used as an ID and is necessary to query the status of the transaction.
-- **Send** the transaction for execution on the blockchain.
+2. **Send** the transaction for execution on the blockchain.

-##### Build the transaction
+##### Build the Transaction

 ```swift
 func generateTransaction(to recipient: String,